About the Joint Cargo Committee

 Basis of Valuation: the increasing disparity between production and sales costs, where goods can be replaced has been recognised by the Committee, with an appropriate clause now finalised.

-Cyber: the perceived view of the Prudential Regulation Authority (PRA) of the lack of understanding of cyber risks has led to the formation of a working party, Chaired by Nick Derrick (Travellers), to ensure risks are fully understood.
+Cyber: the perceived view of the Prudential Regulation Authority (PRA) of the lack of understanding of cyber risks has led to the conclusion of a JCC cyber clause (2019-004) to ensure risks are fully understood.

-Bulk Oil Clauses: with the use of the current bulk oil clauses seemingly in decline, a working party has been established, Chaired by Richard Golder (Hiscox), and it has been decided three new clauses should be prepared; the widest of which being all risk with guaranteed outturn.
-A further clause to address storage exposures is also planned.
+Bulk Oil Clauses: with the use of the current bulk oil clauses seemingly in decline, a working party was established, Chaired by Richard Golder (Hiscox), and it was decided new clauses should be prepared; the widest of which being all risk with guaranteed outturn.
+The new clauses and two further clauses to address storage exposures have been released.